U bent hier

 1. General situation

 The accuracy of the information the state now provides about its case load and efforts should be heavily scrutinized.
 Those numbers will now appear across countless tracking dashboards, and likely some of the focus on the country — as an outlier with shockingly no COVID-19 cases — will fade.
-But even if the spotlight moves on from Tajikistan, the reality is that Dushanbe is facing a massive public health crisis and has wasted nearly all its opportunities to get ahead.
+But even if the spotlight moves on from Tajikistan, the reality is that Dushanbe is facing a massive public health crisis.

 Dozens of millions of dollars have come from the international community to help Tajikistan overcome the crisis.
-The European Union alone has provided at least 52,2 million euros ($57 million) for short- and long-term COVID-19 support to be provided through partners like the World Health Organization, UNICEF, and German development agency GIZ.
+The European Union alone has provided at least 52,2 million EUR (USD 57 million) for short- and long-term COVID-19 support to be provided through partners like the World Health Organization, UNICEF, and German development agency GIZ.

 Millions of dollars’ worth of other emergency support has come, in either money, logistical guidance or in-kind aid, such as PPE, thermometers and even food, from the World Bank, the United States, China, Russia, Kazakhstan, Uzbekistan, Switzerland, and the Asian Development Bank.